hastec-fr/apash/README.md

 ```
 This mechanism allows extending to other shells (ksh, csh, dash...) and sharing a maximum of compatible code in same time.<br/>
 Today, the library is really not POSIX (just bash and zsh), but people knowing other shells can [contribute](https://github.com/hastec-fr/apash/wiki/Contribute) with their own dialect.
-POSIX form of the functions could be imagined in future with .posix files (with a wrapping mechanism for function names currently using dots).
+The POSIX form of the functions could be imagined in the future with .posix files (with a wrapping mechanism for function names currently using dots).

 ## <a id="documentation" ></a> 📖 Documentation
 ### Web
-Domentation is generated thanks to the script comments.
+Documentation is generated from to the script comments.
-Each file contains an header following a template in order to generate the corresponding markdown file (.md) in the doc directory.<br/>
+Each file contains a header following a template in order to generate the corresponding markdown file (.md) in the doc directory.<br/>
 The template of the documentation is available in [assets/template/apashCommentTemplate.sh](https://github.com/hastec-fr/apash/blob/main/assets/templates/apashCommentTemplate.sh).<br/>

 To generate the documentation, execute the command: